Nurses to ballot for more strikes as Government imposes pay deal

 “Industrial action over the past six months has led to more than 531,000 patient appointments being rescheduled, but we must remember that care backlogs stretch back long before strikes and the pandemic due to years of underfunding and many thousands of vacancies.”

-Mr Barclay is set to meet junior doctors from the BMA to discuss the row over pay.
+Mr Barclay met junior doctors from the BMA to discuss the row over their pay.

-Mr Barclay told reporters that the deal covering Agenda for Change staff showed that the Government was prepared to work with unions and “I hope that we can take that into the discussions with junior doctors”.

-“I think what the deal with the Staff Council shows is the willingness of the Government to enter into meaningful, constructive negotiations with trade unions,” he said.
+A Government spokesperson said: “The Government and the BMA junior doctors committee held a constructive discussion this afternoon, in preparation for talks aimed at resolving the current junior doctors dispute.